Quarthan History, Family Crest & Coats of Arms

 Early Notables of the Quarthan family (pre 1700)

 Another 40 words (3 lines of text) are included under the topic Early Quarthan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Quarthan family to Ireland
+Migration of the Quarthan family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Quarthans to arrive on North American shores: John Quarterman, on record in Virginia in 1742; and Joseph Quartman settled in Philadelphia in 1824.

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.